ItsNikopol/SolarWarsCLI/README.md

 - Open `Build.bat`.

-You will find JAR in `build/libs/SolarWars.jar`.
+You will find JAR in `build/libs/SolarWars-full.jar`.

 ### Linux

 - Open terminal in folder
 - Make gradlew runnable: `chmod +x gradlew`
-- Clean build directory: `./gradlew clean`
-- Build project: `./gradlew build`
+- Build project: `./gradlew clean build`

-You will find JAR in `build/libs/SolarWars.jar`.
+You will find JAR in `build/libs/SolarWars-full.jar`.

-If you want to run game from sources without jar, execute `./gradlew run` instead of `./gradlew build`.

 ### IntelliJ IDEA

 - Open project in IntelliJ IDEA.
 - Go to Build > Build Project

-You will find JAR in `build/libs/SolarWars.jar`.
+You will find JAR in `build/libs/SolarWars-full.jar`.

 ## Running
 ### Windows

-- Start the game, using downloaded JRE/JDK: `java -jar SolarWars.jar`
+- Start the game, using downloaded JRE/JDK: `java -jar SolarWars-full.jar`
+- If you want to run game from sources without jar, open `Run.bat`

 ### Linux

-- Run the game: `java -jar SolarWars.jar`
+- Run the game: `java -jar SolarWars-full.jar`
+- If you want to run game from sources without jar, execute `./gradlew clean run`